Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

 It follows from the defining axioms of the $\mc C^*_\mc R$-module category $\mc R$ that the tensors in eq.~\eqref{eq:Ham_gen} satisfy an analogue to eq.~\eqref{eq:Fmove}:

 where the `$F$-symbols' $\big( \F{}^{Y_1Y_2Y_3}_{Y_4} \big)_{Y_5,ij}^{Y_6,kl} \in \mathbb C$ enters the definition of the fusion category $\mc C^*_\mc R$.
-Together with the complex coefficients $\{h_n\}_n$, these $F$-symbols govern the algebra generated by local symmetric operators $\{\mathbb h_{\msf i,n}\}_{\msf i ,n}$.
+Together with the complex coefficients $\{h_n\}_n$, these $F$-symbols provide the structure constants of the algebra generated by the local symmetric operators $\{\mathbb h_{\msf i,n}\}_{\msf i ,n}$.
 Within this framework, performing a gauging operation simply amounts to picking a different $\mc C^*_\mc R$-module category $\mc R'$.
 This means replacing the tensors in eq.~\eqref{eq:Ham_gen} by a new set of tensors that now evaluate to generalised Clebsch--Gordan coefficients given by the module associator of $\mc R'$.
 Crucially, this new set of tensors still satisfy eq.~\eqref{eq:FmoveG}, so the algebra of local symmetric operators generated by \eqref{eq:Ham_gen} is isomorphic to the initial one.
-The dual symmetry of the resulting model is then encoded into the fusion category $(\mc C^*_\mc R)^*_{\mc R'}$.
+The dual symmetry of the resulting model is then encoded into the fusion category ${(\mc C^*_\mc R)}^*_{\mc R'}$.
 Similarly to the examples discussed in the main text, Hamiltonians associated with different choices of $\mc C^*_\mc R$-module categories can be transmuted into each other via an MPO.
 Mathematically, such an operator is described by an object in the category $\Fun_{\mc C^*_\mc R}(\mc R,\mc R')$ of $\mc C^*_\mc R$-module functors from $\mc R$ to $\mc R'$, in such a way that the building blocks of the MPO are provided by the module structure of such a functor \cite{PRXQuantum.5.010338}.
+Moreover, this category of module functors has the structure of a module category $\mc M$ over the symmetry category $\mc C \simeq \Fun_{\mc C^*_\mc R}(\mc R,\mc R)$ via composition of module functors.
+We identify this $\mc C$-module category as that encoding the gauging operation corresponding to changing the $\mc C^*_\mc R$-module category $\mc R$ into $\mc R'$, in such a way that the dual symmetry is encoded into $\mc C^*_\mc M \simeq {(\mc C^*_\mc R)}^*_{\mc R'}$.
+Note that for many fusion categories of interest, indecomposable module categories have been classified.
+Importantly, the data of the module functors needed to describe the MPO intertwiners relating the different dual models can be obtained as a representation theoretic problem \cite{10.21468/SciPostPhys.13.2.029,Bridgeman:2022gdx}, which numerically can be reduced to a linear algebra problem.